-- 1. Employers covered by 16VAC25-220-50 very high ,high,; and or - 2.
-Employers covered by 16VAC25-220-60. medium exposure risk at a place of employment shall provide training on the hazards and characteristics of the SARS CoV-2 virus and COVID-19 disease to all employees working at the place of employment regardless of employee risk classification.
-Employers may provide fully vaccinated employees with written information meeting the requirements of subsection 16VAC25-220-80 F in lieu of training.
+A. Employers with hazards or job tasks classified as very high, high, or medium exposure risk at a place of employment shall provide training on the hazards and characteristics of the SARS-CoV-2 virus and COVID-19 disease to all employees working at the place of employment regardless of employee risk classification.
+The following employers shall provide training on the hazards and characteristics of the SARS-CoV-2 virus and COVID-19 disease to employees working at the place of employment :